-TOWNSHIP OF ST. CLAIR, ILLINOIS RECONCILIATION OF THE BALANCE SHEET OF GOVERNMENTAL FUNDS TO THE STATEMENT OF NET POSITION MARCH 31, 2017
+TOWNSHIP OF ST. CLAIR, ILLINOIS RECONCILIATION OF THE BALANCE SHEET OF GOVERNMENTAL FUNDS TO THE STATEMENT OF NET POSITION MARCH 31, 2019

-Total fund balance - total governmental funds \$ 1,719,815 Amounts reported for governmental activities in the statement of net position are different because: Capital assets \$4,857,037, net of accumulated depreciation of \$2,811,546 are not financial resources and, therefore are not reported in the funds.
-2,045,491 Pension related deferred outflows of resources and deferred inflows of resources are not due and payable in the current year and, therefore are not reported in the governmental funds, as follows: Deferred outflows of resources (related to pensions) Deferred inflows of resources (related to pensions) 87,783 (63,559) Certain liabilities are not due and payable in the current period and therefore are not reported in the funds: Accrued compensated absences Other post employment benefit obligation (19,165) (85,874) Net pension liability (406,250) Net position of governmental activities \$ 3,278,241
+Total fund balance - total governmental funds \$ 1,794,163 Amounts reported for governmental activities in the statement of net position are different because: Capital assets \$4,898,505, net of accumulated depreciation of \$3,472,114, are not financial resources and, therefore, are not reported in the funds.
+1,426,391 Pension related deferred outflows of resources and deferred inflows of resources are not due and payable in the current year and, therefore, are not reported in the governmental funds as follows: Deferred outflows of resources (related to pensions) 300,211 Deferred inflows of resources (related to pensions) (150,424) OPEB related deferred outflows of resources and deferred inflows of resources are not due and payable in the current year and, therefore, are not reported in the governmental funds as follows: Deferred outflows of resources (related to OPEB) 4 Certain liabilities are not due and payable in the current period and, therefore, are not reported in the funds: Accrued compensated absences (19,034) Other post-employment benefit obligation (52,471) Net pension liability ···· (514,209) Net position of governmental activities \$ 2,784,631

-TOWNSHIP OF ST. CLAIR, ILLINOIS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES GOVERNMENTAL FUNDS YEAR ENDED MARCH 31, 2017
+TOWNSHIP OF ST. CLAIR, ILLINOIS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES GOVERNMENTAL FUNDS YEAR ENDED MARCH 31, 2019